chris-k84/TcXtsOpen/README.md

 ## Background

-This project is an attempt to use good programming practice to create a standard project to run a Bekchoff XTS unit, there is currently not a standard implementation for XTS so developers are able to design and implement their own system, however this leads to a lot of duplication of effort.
+This project is an attempt to use good programming practice to create a standard project to run a Beckhoff XTS unit, there is currently not a standard implementation for XTS so developers are able to design and implement their own system, however this leads to a lot of duplication of effort.
 Hopefully this will remove some of that process, even if only providing a basis for others to copy.
+Also its a good bit of fun :-)

 ## Description